 HM Land Registry’s response and registration

-If, from the evidence it is likely that the squatter is entitled to apply to be registered, notice of the application shall be served to: the registered proprietor or the registered proprietor of any registered charge on that estate or the Treasury Solicitor or the relevant Duchy where the registered proprietor is, or may be, a company which is dissolved or to the registered proprietor where the estate is leasehold or any person who has been registered as a person to be notified under Schedule 6, paragraph 2 of the Land Registration Act 2002.
+- If from the evidence, it is likely that the squatter is entitled to apply to be registered, a notice of the application shall be served to the registered proprietor or the registered proprietor of any registered charge on that estate or the Treasury Solicitor or the relevant Duchy where the registered proprietor is, or maybe, a company which is dissolved or to the registered proprietor where the estate is leasehold or any person who has been registered as a person to be notified under Schedule 6, paragraph 2 of the Land Registration Act 2002.

-A person given such a notice may consent to the application or object and/or give a counter notice
+- A person given such notice may consent to the application or object and/or give a counter-notice

 If an objection is received, whether in response to the registrar’s notice or otherwise, then the application cannot be determined until the objection is disposed of, unless the registrar is satisfied that the objection is groundless.
 The registrar will then ask both parties whether they wish to negotiate and whether they consider that it may be possible to reach an agreement.
 If all parties respond positively, the registrar will allow them time to settle the matter by agreement.
 However, if settlement is not possible then, the registrar must refer the matter to the tribunal.

 The tribunal will then either set a date for hearing and determining the matter or direct one of the parties to start proceedings in court.
 Further details of the procedure to be followed and of the position as to costs will be supplied by it at that stage.

 Upon receipt of a counter notice in form NAP, if the squatter has not stated in their form ADV1 that they are relying on one of the three conditions in paragraph 5, then their application will be rejected.